 They educate the students by teaching law-related classes and other related subjects in the classrooms and counsel both students and parents on various topics.
 The SRO becomes involved in the students' lives as a positive role model.
 The intent is that the positive experiences students have with the SRO will bridge the gap between juveniles and law enforcement, and in doing so, help prevent juvenile crime.

 School Resource Officer (SRO)

-The Westland Police Department's SRO is Officer Rodney Donald.
-Officer Donald has an office inside of John Glenn High School and works closely with students and staff to keep the school safe.
-Officer Donald also works with all of the other schools within our city and provides the students and staff with police-related services and resources.
+The Westland Police Department's SRO is Officer Ryan Damico.
+Officer Damico has an office inside of John Glenn High School and works closely with students and staff to keep the school safe.
+Officer Damico also works with all of the other schools within our city and provides the students and staff with police-related services and resources.